Scaling laws for single-file diffusion of adhesive particles: Cluster size distribution

 Let us first note that $\delta$-function singularities in $g(r)$ can appear if there is a finite probability of finding a particle exactly at a distance $r=n\sigma$, $n\in\mathbb{N}$, from another particle.
 This is possible only if the two particles at distance $r$ are in the same cluster.

-Taking a reference particle at position zero, $g(x)\dd x$ is the mean number of particles in an infinitesimal interval $\dd x$ at position $x>0$ from the reference partilce divided by the mean number $\rho\,\dd x$ of particles if there would be no pair correlations.
-As there can be at most one particle in the infinitesimal interval $\dd x$, $\rho g(x)$ is the probability of finding another particle in an infinitesimal interval $\dd x$ at position $x$.
+Taking a reference particle at position zero, $\rho g(x)\dd x$ is the mean number of particles in an infinitesimal interval $\dd x$ at position $x>0$ from the reference particle.
+As there can be at most one particle in the infinitesimal interval $\dd x$, $\rho g(x)\dd x$ is equal to the probability of finding another particle in an infinitesimal interval $\dd x$ at position $x$.
 Therefore, $\rho A_n$ is the probability of finding a particle at $x=n\sigma$ in a cluster containing the reference particle.
 Such a particle is present in all cases, where a cluster of size $n'\ge n$ is in contact right to the reference particle.
 The probability of finding a sequence of exactly $n'$ particles right to the reference particle is $(1-q)q^{n'}$, $n'=0,1,2\ldots$ Accordingly, we obtain

 in agreement with the $\delta$-function amplitudes in Eq.~\eqref{eq:An}.

 By our MC simulations we have verified the geometric distribution (7), see Fig.~\ref{fig:cluster_size_distribution}(a) for the case $\rho\sigma=0.25$ and $\gamma=10$.
 Analogous results were obtained for other values of $\rho$ and $\gamma$.
 Equation~(8) for the mean cluster size $\bar n$ is also validated by the MC results, see Fig.~\ref{fig:cluster_size_distribution}(b).